- What is Fair Share?

 Most important -- a larger Chapter membership gives faculty a bigger voice at the bargaining table!

-The fair share fee as of October 1, 2013, will be 0.0065 of base salary.
+The fair share fee as of October 1, 2014 will be 0.0064 of base salary.
 This rate represents the proportion of Chapter expenditures in 2012 which were categorized as chargeable.
-(The table below gives examples of how this rate translates at various base salary levels.)
+(The information below gives examples of how this rate translates at various base salary levels.)

 Each year's audit analyzes the Chapter's activities (and those of the state and national level AAUP) for the previous year.
 Because activities vary from year to year, so does the fair share rate.